jbwtk/iotc-lora-gateway-example/readme.md

     # this will take a while as this is the initial build.
     ```

-5. Continue from [Step 7](https://wiki.st.com/stm32mpu-ecosystem-v3/wiki/How_to_integrate_LoRaWAN_gateway#Software_setup) to prepare the board for flashing, you can use the `make flash` target to simplifiy the process instead.
+5. Continue from Step 7 of [How to integrate LoRaWAN gateway](https://wiki.st.com/stm32mpu-ecosystem-v3/wiki/How_to_integrate_LoRaWAN_gateway#Software_setup) to prepare the board for flashing, you can use the `make flash` target to simplifiy the process instead.

 6. Continue through ST's tutorial to set up the LNS, the gateway and connect your devices in chirpstack.
 Once all of that is done, create a Global API key within chirpstack's interface and save it for futher use.